 Things To Do in Livingston Parish

 From stunning sunsets on the Amite River and picturesque views at Tickfaw State Park to historic storefronts in downtown Denham Springs and scenic golf courses, there are always plenty of things to do in Livingston Parish.
 The only problem is knowing where to start!
 Located between New Orleans and Baton Rouge, Livingston Parish is not only the largest parish in the state, it’s one of the most diverse and scenic places you will ever visit.
-Explore 400 miles of navigable waterways winding through rolling terrain covered by slash pine and hardwood forests in its northern part, and head south to discover rich cypress forests and marshes that border on Lake Maurepas and the Amite River.
+Explore 400 miles of navigable waterways winding through rolling terrain covered by slash pine and hardwood forests in its northern part, and head south to discover rich cypress forests and marshes that border on Lake Maurepas, and the Tickfaw River.
 A geographical gem, Livingston Parish is full of fun, family-friendly activities that are sure to create lasting memories.

 Fishing and Hunting in a Sportsman’s Paradise

-When you're ready to get out and explore Livingston Parish, start with their biggest attraction—400 miles of navigable waterways (more than Venice!).
+When you're ready to get out and explore Livingston Parish, start with their biggest attraction—400 miles of navigable waterways.
 Fishing sites are extremely plentiful and numerous boat launches and bait shops are easy to find.
 Embark on a fishing charter, if you’d like, and plan on catching largemouth bass, perch, crappie and speckled trout, plus crawfish and crabs.
 Rent a boat for an afternoon or join one of the many tours that leave every day.
 Choose from swamp tours, airboat rides, sunset cruises, and more.
 Into hunting?
 You’ve found your haven in Livingston Parish, where the most sought-after species of the game, white-tailed deer, squirrels, rabbits and raccoons, roam on over 67,000 acres available to hunters on Maurepas Swamp Wildlife Management Area

 Play a round of golf on a 19th century plantation and tee off on one of the top three toughest golf courses in the state.
 Greystone Golf & Country Club, near Denham Springs, features 14 lakes and three distinct areas to include towering pines, bottomland hardwoods, and open wetlands, making the course more unique than any others in the region.
 Friendly staff will welcome you and take care of things for you throughout the day.
 Get ready for state-of-the-art golf when you utilize the GPS course navigation system available to you.
 Be sure to check out the 7,000 plus yard, par-72 David Toms Signature Gold Course, located at Carter Plantation and named among the “Top 10 Courses You Can Play” by Golf Week.